michael105/slterm/src/slterm.1.rst

 -f font
    defines the font to use when slterm is run.
+   example: slterm -f 'Liberation Mono:Bold:pixelsize=13:antialias=true:autohint=true' the parameters are described in the fontconfig documentation, an overview is supplied in doc/fontconfig.txt

 -g geometry
    defines the X11 geometry string.
 The form is